echmet/ECHMETCoreLibs/README.md

 There is a sample reference tool included in the `testing` directory that demonstrates the intended use of the libraries and their API.
 The tool takes input from a JSON file.
 JSON files with some sample chemical systems can be found in `testing\testdata` directory.
 You may need to update the shell scripts in the `testing` directory to get the reference tool to build and run properly.

+Unfortunately, there is no further documentation for the reference tool available at the moment.
+We suggest that you read the code in `ref_tool.cpp` to figure out how it works.

 Licensing
 ---